How Travel Agents Can Make Their Mark on Social Media [+Quiz]

 Where Are Your Clients on Social Media?

 It can be overwhelming.
 There’s a lot available.
 But you don’t have to do it all.
-Even just picking one or two social media platforms to begin with is a great start.
-If you’re not sure what platform to choose, or want to make sure you’re currently using the social media to target your client base, check out this quiz below: 1
+Even just picking one or two social media platforms is a great start.
+If you’re not sure what platform to choose or want to make sure you’re currently using social media to target your client base, check out this quiz below: 1

 There’s so much stuff out there about how SM marketing, so I’m not going to reinvent the wheel.
 But let me just break down a few tips to make your biz pages sparkle.

 5 Steps to Boost Your Social Media Presence